BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ---
 layout: post
-title: "Writing e2e tests for a Smart TV app"
+title: "Writing end-to-end tests for a Smart TV app"
 description: "REX on stabilising e2e tests for a focused based app, using Cypress."
 tags: [smartTV, javascript, react, web, frontend, e2e, testing]
 color: rgb(251,87,66)
 feature-img: "/images/posts/2025-12-09-tvjs-e2e-tests/catalog.jpg"
 language: en
+---

+End-to-end can be challenging for focus-based interfaces like Smart TV apps that rely on LRUD (Left, Right, Up, Down) navigation.
+This article shares how the TVJS team overcame the instability in their Cypress test suite by incorporating focus-aware assertions and adapting testing strategies for directional navigation, leading to more reliable and trustworthy automated tests.

 ---

 At TVJS, we work on a Smart TV app.
 It's a classic React app, but the user doesn't interact with it in the same way they would on a typical desktop or mobile application.
 Instead, the app implements LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys.